Qatar

 Economic overview

-The hydrocarbon sector represents nearly 60 per cent of GDP.
-State-owned Qatar Energy has commenced projects to increase its LNG liquefaction and export capacity from 77 to 126 million tonnes per annum (mtpa) by 2026.
+The hydrocarbon sector represents nearly 60% of GDP.
+State-owned Qatar Energy has commenced projects to increase its LNG liquefaction and export capacity from 77 to 126 million tonnes per annum by 2026.

-The Qatar Investment Authority (QIA) is one of the world's top-ten largest sovereign wealth funds, with an estimated USD 450 billion under management (2022).
-Strong growth in QIA acquisitions is expected to accompany growth in LNG export volumes.
+The Qatar Investment Authority (QIA) is one of the world's top-ten largest sovereign wealth funds, with an estimated US$526 billion under management (2024).
+Strong growth in QIA acquisitions is expected to accompany growth in Qatari LNG export volumes.

-Qatar is a major aviation hub, with state-owned Qatar Airways flying to over 150 destinations and operating over 200 aircraft.
-Hamad International Airport receives 39 million passengers annually, with projects underway to expand capacity to 50 million.
+Qatar is a major aviation hub, with state-owned Qatar Airways flying to over 170 destinations and operating over 200 aircraft.
+Hamad International Airport received over 50 million passengers in 2024.

 Qatar continues to diversify its economy, growing services industries and establishing itself as a financial, education and sports hub.
-Qatar has attracted major international institutions to its Education City and was host of the FIFA World Cup 2022.
+Qatar has attracted major international institutions to its Education City and was host of the 2022 FIFA World Cup and the 2023 Asian Football Cup.
+765,000 visitors travelled to Qatar for the FIFA World Cup in 2022, including around 7,000 Australians.

 Bilateral relations

-Aviation links are strong, with Qatar Airways operating daily direct flights from Doha to Melbourne, Sydney, Brisbane, Perth and Adelaide (2022).
-Around 3,000 Australians reside in Qatar (2022) and nearly 40,000 Australians visit Qatar annually (2019).
+Aviation links are strong, with Qatar Airways operating daily direct flights from Doha to Melbourne, Sydney, Brisbane, Perth and Adelaide.
+Around 3,000 Australians reside in Qatar (2022) and nearly 40,000 Australians visit Qatar annually.

-Research links are also healthy, with 24 Australian universities undertaking collaborative projects with Qatari institutions in recent years.
-Australia and Qatar signed an MOU on Higher Education, Research and Vocational Training in 2016.
+Research links are also healthy, with over 20 Australian universities undertaking collaborative projects with Qatari institutions.
+Australia and Qatar signed an Memorandum of Understanding (MoU) on Higher Education, Research and Vocational Training in 2016.

 Australian agencies including Safe Work Australia and Fair Work Australia have contributed technical expertise to support implementation of Qatar’s labour reforms, in partnership with the International Labour Organization (ILO).